jchernin4/jchernin4/README.md

   This repo is a directory of all of my projects that I could find and I think are worth adding, and a really short description of what each of them does + the tools used.
   Most of these repositories are private, and I have a couple hundred more that aren't on GitHub that I haven't gone through yet.

 ## Websites
 - [RateMyReseller](https://github.com/jchernin4/Reseller-Website) - Similar to RateMyProfessor, allows users to rate vendors on websites like Steam to report scammers and promote positive experiences.
 - GreenSolve [Public Repo](https://github.com/jchernin4/GreenSolve-HackPSU2022) / [Private Repo](https://github.com/jchernin4/GreenSolve-HackPSU2022-Original) - Submission to HackPSU 2022, allows users to submit their phone number to a messaging list, as well as register "green" events in their area and notify subscribers that are nearby.
 - [React Testing](https://github.com/jchernin4/react-testing) - A test website made with React.
+- [Login System](https://github.com/jchernin4/Login-System) - Boilerplate backend login system using Javalin and MongoDB.

 ## Games
 ### My Games (Almost all are written in C# for Unity)